linkpoolio/alphavantage-adapter/README.md

 # Alpha Vantage External Adaptor ![Travis-CI](https://travis-ci.org/linkpoolio/alpha-vantage-cl-ea.svg?branch=master) [![codecov](https://codecov.io/gh/linkpoolio/alpha-vantage-cl-ea/branch/master/graph/badge.svg)](https://codecov.io/gh/linkpoolio/alpha-vantage-cl-ea)
 External Adaptor for Chainlink to allow access to Alpha Vantages' APIs.

+To give Alpha Vantages own description:
+> Composed of a tight-knit community of researchers, engineers, and business professionals, Alpha Vantage Inc. is a leading provider of free APIs for realtime and historical data on stocks, forex (FX), and digital/crypto currencies.
+Our success is driven by rigorous research, cutting edge technology, and a disciplined focus on democratizing access to data.

 ### Preconditions
 Retrieve an API key from Alpha Vantage for free: